sunnyxiaohu/R-C3D.pytorch/README.md

 sh make.sh
 ```

-It will compile all the modules you need, including NMS, ROI_Pooing, ROI_Align and ROI_Crop.
-The default version is compiled with Python 2.7, please compile by yourself if you are using a different python version.
+It will compile all the modules you need, including NMS, ROI_Temporal_Pooing.
+The default version is compiled with Python 3.6, please compile by yourself if you are using a different python version.

 **As pointed out in this [issue](https://github.com/jwyang/faster-rcnn.pytorch/issues/16), if you encounter some error during the compilation, you might miss to export the CUDA paths to your environment.**

+## Pretrained-models
+You have to convert the pretrained caffemodels to pytorch first.

 ## Train